erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 The board is 48mm wide and 44mm high.
 Manufacture of the boards and testing is a work in progress.

-The board is designed to accommodate a readily available and inexpensive USB C 3.1 breakout board with a male connector, and two standard SUB type B connectors to allow assembly with simple through hole soldering.
+The board is designed to accommodate a readily available and inexpensive USB type C 3.1 breakout board with a male connector, and two standard USB type B connectors with kinked solder tabs (i.e. Molex 670687041) to allow assembly with simple through hole soldering, and avoiding the need for an expensive USB 3.1 cable.

+The 5V pins on the Type B USB cables are not connected to the USB type C VCC pins by default, in case different machines (with slightly different USB "5V" voltages) might be used for monitoring ttyUSB0 and ttyUSB1.
+The rails can be commoned up by putting links across JMP0 and/or JMP1.
+A link placed across JMP3 can be used to common the USB type C cable shield to the ground pins/ground network of the circuit.